onepanelio/core-docs/docs/reference/workflows/create.md

 ---
-title: Creating a New Workflow Template
+title: Creating a Workflow Template
-sidebar_label: Creating a Template
+sidebar_label: Creating a Workflow Template
-description: Guide on how to create a new template
+description: Creating Workflow Templates using UI for training models, ETL tasks and more on Onepanel
 ---

 :::tip